The meaning EA in an agile world

 · do these things with a mind set that is as long-term and enterprise-wide as possible.

-The agile mind set is deliberately focused on:
+By contrast, agile development is deliberately focused on:

-· identifying the minimum change that adds value to a system/capability,
+· identifying the minimum viable change that adds value to a system/capability,

-· delivering that change in the next very short sprint/release,
+· delivering that change in the next short sprint/release,

 · working practices that capitalise on the skills and knowhow of a small team (of knowledge workers).